verdsveven/LilypondBlanks/README.md

 * PDFs and sourcefiles are attached
 	* PDFs are in A4 tho this is changeable.
 Instructions in the source files.
 		* I might make a letter paper branch for those of you who use that... possibly in the near future
+* For the named blanks: first page has naming, second page doesn't.
+Print the first one once and the second one as many times as you want.

 ## The various blanks: